nilx/simplest_color_balance/README.txt

 balance" image normalization, as described in IPOL
     http://www.ipol.im/pub/algo/lmps_simplest_color_balance/

-The implementation is realized with two programs for two variants of the algorithm.
-These programs read a PNG image, then scale the pixel values by an affine function such that a user-defined number of pixels are scaled over the color space limits [0..255].
+This algorithm is implemented in the program 'balance'.
+This program reads a PNG image, then scale the pixel values by an affine function such that a user-defined number of pixels are scaled over the color space limits [0..255].
 These pixels are replaced by the 0 or 255 value, and these values are written as a PNG image.

-The 'balance_rgb' program operates independently on each of the red, green and blue channels.
-The 'balance_hsl' program operates on the L dimension (lightness) of the image.
+Five different modes are available for color images:
+* RGB: the R, G and B channels are balanced independently;
+* HSL: the balance is performed in the HSL color space cylinder, on the L ligntness axis;
+* HSV: the balance is performed in the HSV color space cylinder, on the V value axis;
+* HSI: the balance is performed in the HSI color space cube, on the I intensity axis, with clipping on the RGB channels;
+* HSI bounded: the balance is performed in the HSI color space cube, on the I intensity axis, then the RGB channels are scaled proportionally to the I balance, with clipping.

-Only 8bit RGB PNG images are handled.
+Only 8bit RGB PNG images files are handled.
 Other PNG files are implicitly converted to 8bit color RGB.

 # REQUIREMENTS